Philips takes a lead with green product packaging!

 Their method behind this change has been by exploring and improving their six key Green Focal Areas.
 The Six elements include Energy, Packaging, Substances, Weight & Materials, Circularity and Lifetime.

 Philips, have explored the six eco-friendly areas.
 Within the area of Packaging, Philips have changed their strategy for B2B products.
-They have started to recognise that environmentally friendly products and packaging seem to be more in favor of all parties rather than fancy designs that aren’t so sustainable.
+They have started to recognise that environmentally friendly products and packaging seem to be more in favour of all parties rather than fancy designs that aren’t so sustainable.

 The Green Product Packaging In All It’s Glory

-Philips are going full steam ahead in making packaging more sustainable.
+Philips is going full steam ahead in making packaging more sustainable.
 As a result, the Philips SpeechOne, Philips PocketMemo and the SpeechMike (LFH3200) are all shipped out in the new eco-friendly packaging.
 The exteriors make the already green packaging even more of a Green Product.

 Phillips have minimized the resource consumption and environmental impact their products have as a result of using, bio-based and biodegradable materials in their packaging.